digicatapult/sqnc-documentation/docs/tokenModels/example.md

 ## Real world story

 This example will look at the simplified process of customers ordering pizzas from restaurants.
-A token model is only useful if its based on an accurate abstraction of a real world flow of events.
+A token model is only useful if it's based on an accurate abstraction of a real world flow of events.
 An example of the level of detail required about a process before a token model can be made:

 - There are two parties involved: customer and restaurant.
 - There is a menu of pizzas, defined by the restaurant.